-Our starting point was a large collection of 3 dimensional facial images taken with a high technology commercial camera.
+Our starting point was a large collection of 3-dimensional facial images taken with a high technology commercial camera, analysed in close collaboration with Josef Kittler and colleagues of Surrey University.
 These images provided us, after some manipulation, with a definition of each face as 30,000 points on the surface of the face, effectively a 3-dimensional map of the face.
 To compare features on different faces we overlaid all the face images in relation to each other.
 This is done by first overlaying the images with respect to a number of landmark points, such as at the tip of the nose or in the corners of the eyes or mouth.
 This procedure is rather like that used by Francis Galton, a pioneer of studies of faces and of twins, nearly 150 years ago, but now we have sophisticated computer tools and high technology cameras that improve enormously the extent to which we can overlay all the images with each other.